mah0x211/lua-bufio/README.md

 w = writer.new({
     -- a write must be the following function:
     --
-    --   n:nil|uint, err:any, timeout:boolean = write(self, s:string)
+    --   n:uint?, err:any, timeout:any = write(self, s:string)
     --
+    -- the caller stops writing in the following cases:
+    --
+    --   * it returned nil n.
+    --   * it returned non-nil err.
+    --      * n value is treated as nil.
+    --   * it returned non-nil timeout.
+    --      * flush, write and writeout methods returns the number of bytes --        written and timeout value.
+    --
     -- the caller throws an error in the following cases:
     --
     --   * it returned n less than 0.
     --   * it returned n greater than #s.
-    --   * it returned 0 with neither error nor timeout when #s > 0.
+    --   * it returned 0 with not timeout when #s > 0.
-    --   * it returned nil without error.
     --
     write = function(_, s)
         return #s, 'error', false